 Elephant Ear Plant Care & Tips

 Growing elephant ears is actually pretty easy, even in winter.
-While it’s a bit more picky than something like a cast iron plant or a zz plant, with a little attention you can have your elephant ear thriving.
+While it’s a bit more picky than something like a cast iron plant or a zz plant,

 Depending on the type, these tropical plants prefer sun or partial shade, though some might like full shade even better.
 It’s not so much the sun that is the issue with them, though too much can cause browning problems, but the warmth.

 If you find the temperature dropping below 50 degrees, that might be a good time to move them indoors or into a greenhouse.